 Rhinoplasty (nose surgery) is a procedure for improving the shape and the functional aspect of the nose.
 The shape of the nose is primarily dependent on genetics and racial background.
-Most patients seeking rhinoplasty are looking for a nasal shape which is proportional to their face.
+Most patients seeking a rhinoplasty in Orange County are looking for a nasal shape which is proportional to their face.
 It is important, however, for the patient to have realistic expectations and realize the final shape of the nose is limited by anatomy and skin thickness.

 It is important to realize when the outside (visible) portion of the nose is altered, it is important to address the inside of the nose as well.
 Typically, patients have slightly deviated septum (the supporting cartilage in the middle of the nose) and may have enlarged turbinates.
 The turbinates resemble worms which outline the inside of the nose, across from the septum.
 They are lined with nasal mucosa and help humidify the air we breathe.
 Typically these turbinates may become enlarged due to allergies or a significantly deviated septum.
 If the nasal shape is refined without addressing the septum and turbinates, the patient may end up with significant breathing problems.